A Representation Theorem for Smooth Brownian Martingales

 The structure of this paper is the following.
-We first expose the discrete-time result, namely the Backward Taylor Expansion (BTE)\ for discrete functionals, and then prove our main result, namely our martingale representation theorem.
-Two explicit examples are given, which show the usefulness of the Dyson series in analytic calculations.
-In the second part of the paper we review the definition of the PPDE and provide an explicit exponential formula for its solution.
-The PPDE notation, which is not necessary to understand the first part, is introduced in the second part.
-The proofs of the theorems, as well as the notation necessary for the proofs, are relegated to the appendix.
+We first expose the discrete time result, namely the backward Taylor expansion for functionals of discrete Brownian sample path.
+We then move to continuous time, and present the time-evolution equation and exponential formula.
+We then sketch the density method of proof.
+Four explicit examples are given, which show the usefulness of the Dyson series in analytic calculations.
+Example 4 is about the Cox-Ingersoll-Ross model with time-varying parameters, which, as far as we know, is a new result.
+All proofs of main results are relegated to the appendix.